 This exciting visual arts program brings together Canadian artists and authors to explore how books can inspire new ways of thinking, creating and innovating.
-Four local artists were paired with four new 2015 Canadian books.
-Each artist was challenged to create a new art installation inspired by the themes of their book, using the festival site to engage audiences and applying their own unique art practice to the creative process.
+Four local artists will be paired with four new 2016 Canadian books.
+Each artist has been challenged to create a new art installation inspired by the themes of their book, using the festival site to engage audiences and applying their own unique art practice to the creative process.
 Sculpting New Reads is curated by Labspace Studio.
 Look below for full coverage.

 Didn’t get a chance to see the installations?
 Click the button below to view a full photo overview of Sculpting New Reads 2015 on our blog.

 Labspace Studio is an artist-led creative agency and art house run by Co-Directors John Loerchner and Laura Mendes.
 Together they develop interdisciplinary art projects, curate large-scale exhibitions and experiment with new methods of collaboration.
 Their projects are often site-specific and participatory in nature, blurring the lines between art and life, incorporating elements of performance, installation, multimedia and user-generated content.
-Recent projects include commissions for Maison des Arts in Quebec, Toronto’s Pam Am Games, Art Souterrain, Nuit Blanche, The Artist Project Contemporary Art Fair, Art in Transit, Harbourfront Centre, and No.9 Contemporary Art & The Environment.
+Recent projects include commissions for Nuit Blanche Brussels, ILLUMINUS Boston, Nanaimo's Public Art Program, Maison des Arts de Laval, Toronto’s Pam Am Games, Art in Transit, Harbourfront Centre, and No.9 Contemporary Art & The Environment.